rajesh04jena/PricePulse/README.md

 # PricePulse

 PricePulse is a Python library for retail price optimization using Bayesian regression for price elasticity estimation and quadratic optimization for optimal pricing.
-The model incorporates hierarchical Bayesian methods, non-linear elasticity, lifecycle-aware pricing, marketing impact, and inventory constraints to maximize revenue, profit and inventory turn while maintaining stock availability.
+The model incorporates hierarchical Bayesian methods, non-linear elasticity, lifecycle-aware pricing, marketing impact, and inventory constraints to maximize revenue, profit and inventory turn while maintaining stock availability

 ## Features